Is Mallo Local? What Local-First Means Here

 One common misunderstanding is that local-first means everything is automatic or identical.

-It is still important to think about speech models, performance tradeoffs, and what kind of workload you care about.
+You still need to think about speech models, performance tradeoffs, and what kind of workload you care about.
 Some users care most about simple drafting.
 Others care about multilingual behavior or more reliable technical vocabulary.

 Mallo's public changelog also makes the current local model story concrete: Parakeet joins Mallo for multilingual dictation, Unified model selection, and Managed Qwen setup inside Mallo.